shekhar-singh/chromeXtension/README.md

-# chromeXtension for u and me
+# chromeXtension for you and me

 $ git clone https://github.com/shekhar-singh/chromeXtension.git